Infix, Prefix and Postfix Conversion in Stack

 Data Structures:

-: A character array used to store operators and parentheses during the conversion.top
+stack[MAX]: A character array used to store operators and parentheses during the conversion.top: Integer that keeps track of the top of the stack.

 Functions: